Querying History

 DESCRIBE myTable AS OF 'HEAD~';

-Note that AS OF always names a revision at a specific Dolt commit.
-Changes on a branch's that have not been committed to that head via select dolt_commit() or similar are not visible via this syntax.
+always names a revision at a specific Dolt commit.
+Changes on a branch's working set that have not been committed to that head via select dolt_commit()

 Specifying a revision in the database name